 What are the symptoms of heart disease in women?

-Some women have no symptoms, while some might experience more typical symptoms.
-Symptoms can sometimes seem vague, and dissimilar to the crushing chest discomfort many associate with heart attacks.
-You should see a doctor right away if you have these symptoms.
+Some women have no symptoms, while some might experience the symptoms that are commonly described by men.
+Symptoms can sometimes seem vague, and dissimilar to the crushing chest discomfort many often associate with heart attacks.
+You should see a doctor right away if you have these symptoms:

 - Pain/discomfort in the neck, jaw or throat